LanHikari22/GBA-IDA-Pseudo-Terminal/README.md

 # GBA-IDA-Pseudo-Terminal
-This is a collection of tools that uses the IDAPython API to execute commands for IDB analysis, data exportion, or database manipulation
+This is a collection of tools that uses the IDAPython API to execute commands for IDB analysis, disassembly, data exportion, or database manipulation

 # Usage
 - Run pt.py as a script in python.
 If successful, the echo command should run with a message in the output window.